S3-working-group/s3-practical-guide/slides.md

 ## Some Helpful Questions

 * Does the objection relate to this specific proposal or agreement?
-* Does this objection reveal how a (proposed or current) **action or agreement**...
+* Does this objection reveal how a (proposed or current) **action or agreement**:
-    * ...harm the response to a driver?
+    * harms response to any organizational driver?
-    * ...is in conflict with the organization's values?
+    * can be improved right now?
-    * ...prevents or diminishes someone's contribution to responding to a driver?
+    * prevents or diminishes someone's contribution to responding to a driver?
-    * ...can be improved right now?
+    * is in conflict with the organization's values?
+    * is considered not ‘safe enough’ to try?

 ---

-# Concerns #
+# Concerns

+A **concern** is an _opinion_ that doing something (even if already considered _good enough for now, safe enough to try_) **might** impede – or miss an opportunity to improve – flow of value to an organizational driver.

+In consent decision making, concerns:

-* can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation) even if they are already considered *good enough for now, safe enough to try*
+* can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation)
-* are heard if there's time or they're considered important
+* are heard if there's time or they are considered important
-* are often argued as a chance or possibility
 * are recorded in the logbook

+People can raise concerns as objections to seek others opinion of likely risk, if they believe a proposal may not be ‘safe enough to try’.

 ---

-## P1.4: Resolve Objections
+## # Resolve Objections

 ![inline,fit](img/agreements/resolve-objections.png)